fishman2008/stanford-cars-classification/README.md

 ## Evaluate models:

-To enhance the result, I applied 12 crops for validation and test prediction, accuracy of single model is ensemble of 12 crops and 5 folds.
+To enhance the result, I applied 12 crops for validation and test prediction.
+Accuracy of single model is ensemble of 12 crops and 5 folds.
 For example with input shape of network is 224x224x3:<br />
 <p align="center">
   <img src="https://github.com/dungnb1333/stanford-cars-classification/raw/master/images/12crops.png">
 </p>